jean-pierreBoth/edlib-rs/README.md

 ## Tests

 Some tests in module edlib.rs can serve as basic examples.
-In directory examples there is also a small version of the edlib edaligner module (see apps/aligner in edlib installation dir) which runs on Fasta files containing only one sequence as contained in the **edlib** directory *test_data*.
+In directory examples there is also a small version of the edlib edaligner module (see apps/aligner in edlib installation dir) which runs on Fasta files containing only one sequence as contained in the original **edlib** directory *test_data*.
+As the embedded sources do not contain the original test_data sub-directory, it is necessary to download them separately to run the edaligner example module.
 Contrary to the edlib version the module given a query and a target sequence runs the 3 modes (normal/NW, prefix/SHW and infix/HW) in one pass.

 With *RUST_LOG=info ./target/release/examples/edaligner --dirdata  "$edlibpath/test_data/Enterobacteria_Phage_1" --tf "Enterobacteria_phage_1.fasta" --qf "mutated_90_perc.fasta"*